Machado gets first 2 hits with Padres in 4-1 win over Giants

 Machado went 0 for 3 with two strikeouts in his Padres debut on Thursday.
 He struck out in his first two at-bats Friday night before lining a single to left off Derek Holland in the fifth.
 That advanced Wil Myers, who scored on Franmil Reyes’ sacrifice fly to make it 4-0.
 Machado singled again in the seventh off Mark Melancon.

 The signing of Machado to a $300 million, 10-year contract early in spring training has energized a fan base desperate for a winning team.
-The Padres also promoted top prospect Fernando Tatis Jr., who had two hits on opening day and just missed hitting his first home run when he doubled off the wall in center in the second Friday night to move Eric Hosmer to third.
+The Padres also promoted top prospect Tatis, who had two hits on opening day and just missed hitting his first home run when he doubled off the wall in center in the second Friday night to move Eric Hosmer to third.
 They both scored on Manuel Margot’s single.
 Tatis slid home and celebrated with Hosmer.

 Kinsler homered leading off the third.
 He walked to begin the fourth and tried to score on Myer’s double to right but was thrown out, a call that was upheld after review.